arkhitech/redmine_update_reminder/README.md

 * with unspecified due date

 # FAQ
-## Why bot does not send messages to a group chat?
+## Why does not the bot send messages to a group chat?

 Perhaps you have not initialized **Periodic tasks schedule**.